mesosphere/dcos-docs-site/pages/1.11/installing/trial/aws/advanced/index.md

     ```
 2. Create a configuration file in the `genconf` directory and save as `config.yaml`.
 This configuration file specifies your AWS credentials and the S3 location to store the generated artifacts.

-The required parameters for Enterprise users are: [enterprise type="inline" size="small" /]
+The required parameters for Enterprise and Open Source users are:

+[enterprise type="inline" size="small" /]

     ```json
     aws_template_storage_bucket: <your-bucket>